the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-article.md

 Data articles are in line with the {ref}`FAIR principles<rr-rdm-fair>`, especially since most publishers will encourage you to share the data through a data repository.
 The benefit of a Data Article is that your output will be {ref}`peer reviewed<cm-peer-review>`, something which is generally not the case for datasets that are archived on {ref}`data repositories<rr-rdm-sharing>`.
 It also facilitates recognition for datasets through research assessment procedures that are more traditionally focused on publication output.
-Publishing a data paper will therefore increase the visibility, credibility and usability of the data.
+Publishing a data paper will therefore increase the visibility, credibility and usability of the data, as well as giving you credit as a data producer.

 (rr-rdm-article-options)=